prisso/nisumApp/README.md

 - In this new commit and the next ones, the idea is to develop step-by-step the TDD process.
 Running the test wouldn't fail because the AlbumViewModel class has been created before.
 I don't have made it before since TDD process is time-consuming and I don't have enought time right now.
 In real projects, a balance must be done between end-time constraint and requirements.

 - Second step in TDD process.
 Fulfilled the two test related to create an album from collection id.
 Test fails in compilation time since methods hasn't been created yet.
-So, we create that method in the AlbumViewModel class including the LiveData for the song's list.
+So, we create a empty method in the AlbumViewModel class including the LiveData property for the song's list.
 Now test fails because asserts don't verifys since no code it's inside method block.

+- The test previously fails because an exception when Observer was mocking.
+Another approach is proposed in a classic way.
+The method is completed and now tests end successfuly